khaytsus/aprsobjects/README.md

 Setting up APRS objects in the @object array can be a bit tedious and requires someone editing the file.
 Using an iCal URL as a data source is potentially an easier way to define objects, and this also allows you to delegate the adding and maintaining of objects to other people as you can share your calendar with other users.
 I have tested this with Google Calendar but it should work with other calendars as well.
 Be aware that this data is pulled down every run, and can take several seconds to download and parse.
 If you need your data to not require an internet connection it is better to use the @objects array.

 I have found that a dozen APRS object events with recurring settings can take a long time to parse, so the script limits the days evaluated to today and tomorrow (as events are dated as UTC, events in the evening may be dated tomorrow in the raw iCal data that is parsed).
-This speeds up the parsing considerably and since we're only generally advertising for events in immediate future this is fine.
+This speeds up the parsing considerably and since we're only generally advertising for events in the immediate future this is fine.
 When limited to this timeframe I generally see the script take about 11s to run on a busy Raspberry Pi 2 on a day with 7 APRS objects defined but takes less than 1s on a modern desktop machine.

 #### Calendar Setup